 What Are Your Strengths?

 Both this question and its counterpart are every interviewer’s favorite questions to ask.
 The most important thing to remember is not to shy away from telling your positive traits (Yes!
 You have your strengths, too).
 But, be careful not to brag about your strengths.
 The ideal way of answering this question is to list your strengths in a humble way.

-Your answer must comprise of your personal positive traits and how these traits will help your job as a CNA.
-Focus on depicting your organizational skills, quick thinking, strong work ethics, and strong determination.
+Your answer must include your personal positive traits and how these traits will help your job as a CNA.
+Focus on depicting your organizational skills, quick thinking, strong work ethic, and strong determination.
 Justifying how you think your existing skills will help you thrive as a good CNA is also a good idea.

 What Are Your Weaknesses?

-This is a very awkward question to answer, but you have to carefully admit that you have weaknesses, too.
+This is a very awkward question to answer, but you have to admit that you have weaknesses, too carefully.
 The best way to respond to this is to recognize your flaws and describe how you plan to turn those flaws into strengths.

 The most important aspect of answering this question is to let the interviewer know that you recognize your weaknesses.
 Put forward that your weaknesses will not actively hamper your role.